megardn/PennLINC.github.io/docs/LabHome/ProjectStages.md

 ---
 layout: default
-title: Lab Meetings
+title: Stages of a Project
 parent: Lab Basics
 nav_order: 3
 ---

+# Stages of a Project at PennLINC

+There is no such thing as a "quick" scientific project.
+All projects take careful planning and follow a stereotyped process.
+Understanding the life cycle of a project is critical for ensuring feasibility, avoiding suprises, and maximizing fun.
+Given how long any project takes (approx ~1y minimum) it is essential that every project be carefully thought-out to justify the investment.
+As ever, the most important question is "What is the question?"

-### 1)	Setup the infrastructure:
+### 1)	Setup the infrastructure

 Each project in the lab has a well-defined infrastructure.
 See relevant pages including

-a) Project setup overview
+a) [Project setup overview](

-b) Project setup on PMACS
+b) Project setup on PMACS (coming soon)

 c) [Project reproducabiltiy guide](https://pennlinc.github.io/docs/LabHome/ReproSystem/)

 d) [Guide to weekly project meetings](https://pennlinc.github.io/docs/LabHome/ProjectMeetings/)